mominabbass/X-GPT/README.md

 # X-GPT

-Introducing an affordable and computationally lightweight Chatbot, presenting a viable alternative to ChatGPT.
+X-GPT is a ChatGPT-like Chatbot with comparable performance but drastically lower memory and computation requirements.
+It operates efficiently with just ~10GB of GPU memory, fitting snugly into a single 16GB GPU, presenting a viable alternative to ChatGPT.

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference